snipertomcat/Blirper/README.md

 ### chirp-board

 This service conglomerates all the chrips in the system (that is, residing in the chirper service) and blasts them to a single page for public viewing.

+## ENV FILES
+To make it work, you will need several .env files, one for each application.
+These can be acquired by emailing 'hemham914@gmail.com'